fideltfg/userfrosting-install-script/README.md

 - Nginx is configured to serve UserFrosting from `/home/$USER/$SITE_NAME/public`.
 - If a `dump.sql` file is found in the script directory, it will be imported into the database.
 This has not been fully tested yet.
 - SSL certificates are obtained automatically using Let's Encrypt when UF_MODE="production" else this part is skipped.
+- If the repo being cloned is private, ensure you have your public ssh key added on Github.
+Depending on how your key was generated you may be asked to enter your keys passphrase at that point in the script.

 ## Known Issues
 - Database migrations and seeds still requiers user input.
 See migration and seed sections above.